 The global learning center allows Biola to bring quality cross-cultural education, training and mentoring to Christian workers on the field, enabling students from different organizations to learn from the professor and each other as they reflect on their ministries.
 The partnership also allows Christians in the Pacific Rim, who meet Biola’s admissions standards for international students, to enter graduate studies.

-Up to 21 units of the Ph.D can be taken in Chiang Mai, Thailand.
-The remaining coursework for the Ph.D. programs must be completed at Biola during July intensives or during hybrid sessions or with online or field courses; but only a maximum of 21 units can be taken as online or field courses.
+Up to 21 credits of the Ph.D can be taken in Chiang Mai, Thailand.
+The remaining coursework for the Ph.D. programs must be completed at Biola during July intensives or during hybrid sessions or with online or field courses; but only a maximum of 21 credits can be taken as online or field courses.

-Up to 18 units of the MA ICS and up to 19 units of the Doctor of Intercultural Studies can be taken in Chaing Mai, Thailand.
+Up to 18 credits of the MA ICS and up to 19 credits of the Doctor of Intercultural Studies can be taken in Chaing Mai, Thailand.
 The balance of the coursework can be completed with online courses, hybrid courses in La Mirada, California, or Field Courses.
-However, no more than 18 units of the MA ICS or 19 units of the Doctor of Intercultural Studies. can be taken online or as field courses.
+However, no more than 18 credits of the MA ICS or 19 credits of the Doctor of Intercultural Studies. can be taken online or as field courses.

-If you have questions regarding the Chiang Mai global learning center, please contact Ken Stewart at the Cook School of Intercultural Studies office.
+If you have questions regarding the Chiang Mai global learning center, please contact the Cook School of Intercultural Studies office.

 U.S. passport holders interested in studying at the global learning centers must meet Cook's admission requirements for the M.A. in Intercultural Studies or the Doctor of Intercultural Studies programs.